The Best MCPs for Claude Desktop (And How I Use Them)

 Supadata

-Supadata sits as a core component for my content research and data collection work.
-Rather than having to watch an entire YouTube video, I can grab the transcript with the MCP, then filter out the key research points I need.
-It supports YouTube, TikTok, Instagram, Twitter (X), and direct file URLs for transcript extraction.
-This superpower alone makes it worth installing.
+Supadata has become a core part of my content research workflow.
+Rather than sitting through an entire YouTube video, I grab the transcript with the MCP, then filter out the key research points I need.
+It handles YouTube, TikTok, Instagram, Twitter (X), and direct file URLs for transcript extraction.
+Worth installing for that alone, honestly.

 Supadata

 Supadata’s transcript extraction pulls actual captions and subtitles from videos across YouTube, TikTok, Instagram, and Twitter (X).
-Beyond transcripts, it also offers site scraping and media metadata extraction.
+It also does site scraping and media metadata extraction on top of that.

-My typical workflow: find a relevant video, pull the transcript with Supadata, then ask Claude to extract the specific technical details I’m researching.
-It’s particularly good for staying current with rapidly evolving, high-technology topics, science talks, news, product announcements, expert interviews and so on.
-It’s data for data journalism.
+The way I use it: find a relevant video, pull the transcript, then ask Claude to extract the specific technical details I’m after.
+It’s especially good for keeping current with fast-moving topics – science talks, news, product announcements, expert interviews, that sort of thing.
+Basically, it’s data for data journalism.

 Supadata Transcript Request Prompt

-Beyond transcripts, Supadata also offers site scraping.
-It’s much simpler than Firecrawl (for example, it only outputs markdown and has no JS site support, but it’s reliable.
+Beyond transcripts, Supadata also does site scraping.
+It’s much simpler than Firecrawl (for example, it only outputs markdown and has no JS site support), but it’s reliable.

 {